Waray language: Usage

 Waray is one of the many regional languages found in the Philippines and used in local government.

 It is widely used in media particularly in television and radio broadcasts, however, not in print media because most regional newspapers are published in English.

 The language is used in education from kindergarten to primary level as part of the Philippine government's K–12 program since 2012 in which pupils from kindergarten to third grade are taught in their respective indigenous languages.

 Waray is also used in the Mass in the Roman Catholic Church and in the worship services of different Christian sects in the region.
 Bibles in Waray are also available.
 In 2019, the New World Translation of the Holy Scriptures was released in Waray-Waray.
 However, there is a growing population of Muslims in the region with the first mosque, Tacloban Mosque and Islamic Center, through a charity built by a Turkish Islamic religious authority in Tacloban at 2017 which teaches the scriptures and offers Friday sermons in both Waray and Cebuano in general.

 Phonology

 Vowels

 Most Waray dialects have three vowel phonemes: /a/ [a], /i/ [ɛ~i] and /u/ [ɔ~u].
 Some dialects have an additional vowel /ə/ [ə]; words with /ə/ in these dialects have /u/ in the majority dialects.

 Consonants

 Waray has a total of 16 consonant phonemes: /p, t, k, b, d, ɡ, m, n, ŋ, s, h, l, ɾ~r, w, j, ʔ/.
 Two extra postalveolar sounds [tʃ, dʒ] are heard when /i/ occurs after /t, d/, further proceeding another vowel sound.

+Alphabet

+The Waray alphabet consists of 18 letters: 17 letters of the ISO basic Latin alphabet (all but c, e, f, j, o, q, v, x, and z), alongside one digraph: NG.

+These ten letters are not used in any native Waray words.
+Aside from foreign loanwords, they are usually replaced by other letters (e.g. ⟨k⟩ or ⟨s⟩ for ⟨c⟩, ⟨i⟩ for ⟨e⟩, ⟨p⟩ for ⟨f⟩, ⟨y⟩ for ⟨j⟩, ⟨ny⟩ for ⟨ñ⟩, ⟨u⟩ for ⟨o⟩, ⟨kw⟩ for ⟨q⟩, ⟨b⟩ for ⟨v⟩, ⟨ks⟩ for ⟨x⟩, and ⟨s⟩ for ⟨z⟩).